 5. Langata Botanical Gardens

 Escape the city’s hustle and bustle at the Langata Botanical Gardens.
 This serene oasis is home to a wide variety of plants and is a paradise for plant enthusiasts.
-With its well-maintained picnic spots, tranquil ponds, and shady trees, Langata Botanical Gardens provide a picturesque backdrop for a relaxing picnic.
+With its well-maintained picnic spots, tranquil ponds, and shady trees, Langata Botanical Gardens provides a picturesque backdrop for a relaxing picnic.
 Don’t forget to explore the garden’s extensive collection of succulents and exotic plant species.

 6. City Park